Hyperactive Learning (HAL) for Data-Driven Interatomic Potentials: Introduction

 where $\bar{E} = \bar{\bf c} \cdot {\bf B}$ with ${\bf \bar{c}}$ being the posterior mean of the posterior distribution whose closed form is provided in \eqref{eq:posterior:params} of the methods section.
 This is computationally efficient to evaluate, requiring a single basis evaluation $\mathbf{B}$ followed by $K$ dot-products with the ensemble parameters.

-Throughout the remainder of this article we will fix the choice of uncertainty measure an its' approximation to $\sigma=\sigma_E$ and $\tilde{\sigma}=\tilde{\sigma}_E$, respectively, in the definition of the HAL energy to be the standard deviation of the posterior-predictive distribution of energy as outline above.
+Throughout the remainder of this article we will fix the choice of uncertainty measure in the definition of the HAL energy to be the standard deviation of the posterior-predictive distribution of energy as outlined above, i.e., $\sigma=\sigma_E$, which we approximate as $\tilde{\sigma}=\tilde{\sigma}_E$.
 From both a theoretical and modelling perspective, it would be of interest to consider other measures of uncertainty as biasing terms.
 Further discussion of this aspect is provided in the methods section.

 Having introduced HAL-MD it remains to specify a stopping criterion that can be used to terminate the dynamics and extract new training configurations.
 To that end we introduce a {\it relative force uncertainty}, $f_i$, which is attractive from a modelling perspective, as for instance liquid and phonon properties require vastly different absolute force accuracy but similar relative force accuracy, typically on the order of 3-10$\%$.
 Given the model committee we introduced to define $\tilde{\sigma}$ we define